 BART has successfully completed numerous track rebuilding projects.
-BART has successfully completed similar track replacement projects in Oakland, Concord, Lafayette, Orinda, and Hayward.
+BART has successfully completed similar track replacement projects in Oakland, Concord, Lafayette, Orinda, Hayward, and most recently in Richmond.
 Those projects have delivered on the promise of providing riders with a more reliable, quieter, and safer ride.